zogzog/cubicweb/doc/book/admin/create-instance.rst

 .. note::

-  The output of `cubicweb-ctl start -D myinstance` can be overwhelming.
-It is possible to reduce the log level with the `--loglevel` parameter as in `cubicweb-ctl start -D myinstance -l info` to filter out all logs under `info` gravity.
+  The output of `cubicweb-ctl pyramid -D myinstance` can be overwhelming.
+It is possible to reduce the log level with the `--loglevel` parameter as in `cubicweb-ctl pyramid -D myinstance -l info` to filter out all logs under `info` gravity.

 upgrade